Juul Antitrust Class Action Update — Trial Sept 28, 2026

 Trial Date: September 28, 2026 (subject to change)

-Claim Form: Not yet available -- will open if case succeeds
+Claim Form: Not yet available -- will open only if the case succeeds

 Settlement Amount: None yet -- case going to trial